jizongFox/AdaNet-PyTorch/README.md

 Freshly new to tensorflow, I try to implement the paper based on the [original repo]('https://github.com/qinenergy/adanet').
 Details would not perfectly matched.

+This codebase also serves as personal codebase for semi-supervised benchmark.

 Acknowledgement:
 [Original authors](https://arxiv.org/abs/1905.08171), [repo](https://github.com/qinenergy/adanet)